TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Page/Index.rst

          **Note:** The reference to this file will only be included in the output of your website, if the file actually exists!
 Should the file be missing, the tag will not be rendered.

-.. _setup-page-smallformfields:

-smallFormFields
-"""""""""""""""

-.. container:: table-row

-   Property
-         smallFormFields

-   Data type
-         boolean

-   Description
-         Renders form fields like textarea, input and select-boxes small with "verdana size 1" font.

-         Uses inline stylesheet.

-         **Tip:**

-         Use this together with the option "config.compensateFieldWidth" set to "0.6" for Netscape browsers in order to render the small form fields in the same width as is normal for other browsers!

-         **Note:** This option was deprecated and has been removed in TYPO3 6.0.
-Use stylesheets instead.